FACTBOX-World stunned by Trump supporters storming U.S. Capitol, attempts to overturn election | Politics

 SPAIN Spanish Prime Minister Pedro Sanchez said in a tweet: "I am following with concern the news that are coming from Capitol Hill in Washington.
 I trust in the strength of America's democracy.

 "The new Presidency of @JoeBiden will overcome this time of tension, uniting the American people."
-CANADA

-Canadian Prime Minister Justin Trudeau expressed his concern about events in Washington.
-"Obviously we're concerned and we're following the situation minute by minute," Trudeau told the News 1130 Vancouver radio station.
-"I think the American democratic institutions are strong, and hopefully everything will return to normal shortly."
-Foreign Minister Francois-Philippe Champagne on Twitter: "Canada is deeply shocked by the situation in Washington DC.
-The peaceful transition of power is fundamental to democracy - it must continue and it will.
-We are following developments closely and our thoughts are with the American people."
+IRELAND

+Ireland's foreign minister Simon Coveney called the scenes in Washington "a deliberate assault on Democracy by a sitting President & his supporters, attempting to overturn a free & fair election!
+The world is watching!
+We hope for restoration of calm."
+TURKEY

+Turkey's foreign ministry issued a statement expressing concern about the violence and called for calm and common sense while urging its citizens to avoid crowds and the protest area.
+EUROPEAN UNION

 NEW ZEALAND New Zealand Prime Minister Jacinda Ardern said on Twitter: "Democracy - the right of people to exercise a vote, have their voice heard and then have that decision upheld peacefully should never be undone by a mob.
 Our thoughts are with everyone who is as devastated as we are by the events of today.
 I have no doubt democracy will prevail."